 - Consider a pair of noise-canceling headphones to decrease auditory stimuli.

 Tips for People with a Mobility Disability

-- Show others how to operate your wheelchair.
+- Show others how to assemble, disassemble and operate your wheelchair.

 - Purchase an extra battery for a power wheelchair or other battery-operated medical or assistive technology devices.
 If you can't purchase an extra battery, find out what agencies, organizations or local charitable groups can help you buy one.
-Keep extra batteries on a trickle charger at all times.
+Keep extra batteries charged at all times.

 - Consider keeping a patch kit or can of sealant for flat tires and/or extra inner tube if wheelchair or scooter is not puncture proof.